ivangka/cli-order-executor/README.md

 !o ethusdt 2610.1 2550.14 50
 ```

-This command opens a market order (Short) on `ETHUSDT` with a stop-loss at 2610.1, take-profit at 2550.14, risking $50.
+This command opens a market sell order on `ETHUSDT` with a stop-loss at 2610.1, take-profit at 2550.14, risking $50.

 **Example 2 (limit order):**